About Mikke Goes Coding

 The best part?

 To be honest, I think that’s the beauty of it all.
 Every web developer you meet has a different background and story to tell.
-The diversity makes this field so fascinating!
+The sheer diversity makes this industry so fascinating!

 When it comes to salaries, learning to code can increase your income level, too.
 There’s a lot of variance in salaries across the U.S, but according to Glassdoor, Junior Web Developers can expect an average salary of about $65,100 per year.
 Depending you specialization, location, and skill level, average annual salaries can quickly rise over the $100K mark.